 - Marvel One-Shots kicked off with a short comprising of nothing more than a clip from The Incredible Hulk bookended by clips of SHIELD agents conversing at a table.
 The following shorts rely more heavily on original footage, and boast more interesting plotlines.
 And now Marvel's thinking about using them to test new characters and see if they're received well enough to make the jump to the Marvel Cinematic Universe movies.

-- The Pink Panther is generally considered a comedy classic in its series, but the beard really started growing with A Shot in the Dark (which introduced us to Dreyfus and Cato) and had grown completely by the time Return came out.
-Once Peter Sellers died and Trail was released, however, the beard was shaved off completely.
+- The Pink Panther (1963) is generally considered a comedy classic in its series, but the beard really started growing with A Shot in the Dark (which introduced us to Dreyfus and Cato) and had grown completely by the time The Return of the Pink Panther came out.
+Once Peter Sellers died and Trail of the Pink Panther was released, however, the beard was shaved off completely.

 - The Three Stooges started growing their beards when they broke away from Ted Healy.
 Although their first short ("Woman Haters") was a bit of a misfire, the beard was full in their next effort, "Punch Drunks".
 The beard was trimmed when Curly's declining health hampered several promising shorts, but the beard grew back, albeit slightly less fully, when Shemp replaced Curly.
 Most fans would agree, though, that the beard fell out completely and took the whole jawline with it when Shemp died and was replaced by Joe Besser.